 Physically Photoshopping Ourselves Out of Reality

 When the digital world of female faces and bodies looks nothing like the natural world, is it any wonder that women have turned to physical alteration to meet the unreal standards?
 The possibility of achieving unnatural ideals through enhancements, procedures and products is a game-changer for what women today are capable of looking like.
-But what about their daughters, nieces, students and coworkers?
-What will their own developing, aging, otherwise “flawed” forms look like in comparison to that manipulated reality?
-With our own game-changing suggestions, we at Beauty Redefined see an opportunity for a much more beautiful future.
+But what about their daughters, students and coworkers?
+What will their own ”flawed” forms look like in comparison to that manipulated reality?
+With our own game-changing suggestions, we see an opportunity for a much more beautiful future.

 You’ve heard about the epidemic of digital manipulation across media.
 Photoshopping, or other forms of image manipulation, is now an all-out media industry standard according to the likes of women’s magazine editors across the country (one of the most dangerous offenders).
+Plus, more than 60 percent of girls today admit to Photoshopping their OWN photos on their social networks.
 But this isn’t just a problem with print images.
 This is a problem with our own self-images and our own actual appearances.
 Henry Farid, a Dartmouth Professor who specializes in digital forensics, put it quite succinctly: “The more and more we use this editing, the higher and higher the bar goes.
 They’re creating things that are physically impossible.
 We’re seeing really radical digital plastic surgery…big breasts, tiny waist, ridiculously long legs, elongated neck.
 All the body fat is removed, all the wrinkles are removed, the skin is smoothed out.”
 But you don’t have to be a professor to see this impossibly high bar being raised higher by the minute.

 - Cosmetic surgery: breast augmentation, liposuction, body contouring, lifts, tucks

 - Tanning or skin lightening

 - Lash extensions and prescriptions

 - Laser hair removal